tp38/perco/README.md

 # PERCO

-This code could be used to retreive data concerning PERCO funds from natixis web services and produce charts.
+This code could be used to retreive data concerning PERCO funds from a bank web services and produce charts.
 This charts are scp to a web server

 ## Installation